Final Inspection in the Clothing Industry: Importance and Key Steps

 2. Use the AQL table to determine the number of units to be inspected.

-3. Randomly select the sample quantity from across the sizes and color.
+3. Randomly select the sample quantity from across the sizes and colors.

 Final Inspection